10.1 What is Marketing?

 2. Develop products/services to meet those needs.

-3. Engage the entire organization in efforts to satisfy customers
+3. Engage the entire organization in efforts to satisfy customers.

 At the same time, you need to achieve organizational goals, such as profitability and growth.
 This basic philosophy—satisfying customer needs while meeting organizational goals—is called the marketing concept, and when it’s effectively applied, it guides all of an organization’s marketing activities.

 The marketing concept puts the customer first: as your most important goal, satisfying the customer must be the goal of everyone in the organization.
 But this doesn’t mean that you ignore the bottom line; if you want to survive and grow, you need to make some profit.
 What you’re looking for is the proper balance between the commitments to customer satisfaction and company survival.
 Consider the case of Medtronic, a manufacturer of medical devices, such as pacemakers and defibrillators.
-The company boasts more than 50 percent of the market in cardiac devices and is considered the industry standard setter.[5]
+In 2005, the company had more than 50 percent of the market in cardiac devices and was considered the industry standard setter.[5]
 Everyone in the organization understands that defects are intolerable in products that are designed to keep people alive.
 Thus, committing employees to the goal of zero defects is vital to both Medtronic’s customer base and its bottom line.
 “A single quality issue,” explains CEO Arthur D. Collins Jr., “can deep-six a business”.[6]